johnsonch/going-beyond-the-rails-defaults/deck.md

 ![full](images/GettyImages-490637041.jpg)

 ---
-#What does DHH say?

-> "There's no one pattern that's going to turn [poo] code into magic mushrooms..."

----
 #Again start building and evaluate

 ^ If your application is making money and taking time to develop always search